 - Taobao didn’t charge for transactions, so people simply started moving from eBay to Taobao.
 At that time, Taobao didn’t intend to be profitable.
 It was intended to force eBay to leave the China market.

 - Taobao offered buyers insurance in the case of fraud.

-- eBay wasn’t successful in introducing online payments to their platform in China.
+- eBay wasn’t successful in introducing online payments to its platform in China.

 “eBay may be a shark in the ocean, but I am a crocodile in the Yangtze River,” said Jack Ma, the CEO of the Alibaba Group.
 “If we fight in the ocean, we lose – but if we fight in the river, we win.”

-It was not only eBay who failed in China.
+It was not only eBay that failed in China.
 In fact, many successful international brands often fell in markets like China.

 Definitely, SEO can help you gain traffic from search engine users, but to be successful in the international market, you need to do your best on the business level.

 “Localisation is the biggest ask.
-If you plan to enter in a new market, make sure you’re supporting local language, currencies etc. Without the local touch, you can never think about winning that market.” – Nitin Manchanda, Global Head of SEO at Trivago.
+If you plan to enter a new market, make sure you’re supporting local languages, currencies, etc. Without the local touch, you can never think about winning that market.” – Nitin Manchanda, Global Head of SEO at Trivago.